 Cornish Ice-Cream

-Cornwall is home to some of the best ice-cream makers in the UK.
-Some use using local clotted cream which tastes great.
-You will be able to find most flavours and some unusual flavours too.
+Cornwall is home to some of the best ice-cream in the UK.
+Some use local clotted cream which tastes great.
+You will be able to find regular flavours and some unusual flavours too.

 Fresh Cornish Seafood

-Cornwall has a large coastline packed with delicious seafood to be enjoyed.
-Traditional seaside fish and chips can reach a whole new dimension with fresh fish caught only hours before.
-Crab, Shellfish and Lobster can be found, when you are out and about.
+Cornwall has a large coastline packed with delicious seafood.
+Traditional seaside fish and chips can reach a whole new dimension when it is made with fresh fish caught only hours before.
+Crab, Shellfish and Lobster can be found when you are out and about.
 There are excellent seafood restaurants dotted across the county.